 The Constitution does not say that aspiring voters need to line up in the blazing hot sun whilst Commission on Elections (Comelec) officials put them through rigmaroles before their right to vote is confirmed.

 Provincial Election Supervisor Jessie Suarez reportedly said that voters who fail to complete their data with Comelec will be delisted from the official voters for the 2016 elections.

 I welcome the recent appointment of Negrense Atty.
-Rowena Guanzon as a Comelec commissioner.
-She has the intellectual acumen, which Mr. Suarez seemingly does not, to recognize that the corollary of the voters' right to vote is that Comelec needs to act as a facilitator and not to impose obstacles that create difficulties for voters to exercise their franchise.
+Rowena Guanzon as a Comelec Commissioner.
+She has the intellectual acumen, which Mr, Suarez seemingly does not, to recognize that the corollary of the voters’ right to vote is that Comelec needs to act as a facilitator and not to impose obstacles which creates difficulties for voters to exercise their franchise.

 Comelec has an uneasy relationship with technology.
 Is it necessary?
 If a voter is registered, he should be able to vote.
 Not so, says Comelec.
 Does this make Constitutional sense?
 I do not think it does.

 The voting systems in many countries do not include biometric hurdles.
 They are not necessary for the conduct of free and fair elections.

 The use of automated counting for the 2016 elections is uncertain.
 Ideally, a rigorous automated system completely eliminates post-electoral fraud.
 In principle, therefore, automated counting should be used.

 In 2013, it was becoming apparent that our Automated Teller Machine (ATM) cards were unsafe.
 It was possible for the nefarious ones to “skim” the data from the magnetic stripe of our card and to use this data to make illicit transactions, especially ATM withdrawals.